stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ======================  ============================  =========================

 .. note:: As mentioned above, note that only Built-ins may modify
+          scalar arguments.
+In practice this means that the only allowed access for the user-defined scalars in kernels is ``GH_READ``.
-          scalar arguments. *Since the LFRic infrastructure does not currently support integer reductions, integer scalar arguments are restricted to having read-only access.*
+          *Furthermore, since the LFRic infrastructure does not currently support integer reductions, integer scalar arguments are restricted to having read-only access.*

 .. note:: A ``GH_FIELD`` argument that specifies ``GH_WRITE`` or
           ``GH_READWRITE`` as its access pattern must be a discontinuous